brazyboi/brazyboi.github.io/content/index.md

 desc: This Lucas Zhong's website (UCI Class of 2027).
 ---

-# Lucas Zhong's Page
+# Hey there, I'm Lucas Zhong.

-Hello, I'm Lucas Zhong, a first-year computer science major at UCI, starting from Fall '23.
+I'm a first-year computer science major at UCI, starting from Fall '23.
 For now, I'll be hosting this on GitHub pages, though I hope to get a RPI or OPI to host this server on.
 I'll be detailing my struggles with balancing college and life.

 ## A new beginning, I guess